caspg/caspg.github.io/_drafts/playing-with-gpx-tracks-in-elixir-and-postgis.md

 end
 ```

 First, we need to pass new PostGIS extensions to [postgrex](https://github.com/elixir-ecto/postgrex).
-We have to create new file, for exmple `lib/gpx_phoenix/postgrex_extensions.ex`.
+We have to create new file, for example `lib/gpx_phoenix/postgrex_extensions.ex`.
 It has to be defined only once during compilation, hence it needs to be done outside of any module or function.

 ```elixir
 # lib/gpx_phoenix/postgrex_extensions.ex